luis-orantes/doc-dev-notes/notes/english/mobile/android/install/mac/install android in mac.md

 Open the SDK manager in `tools->SDK manager` and stay in `SDK platfoms` in the menu, and check `show package details`.

 In the Android SDK at the left menu select `Android SDK` unselect the top API (34) and select the second top API (33).
+Select `platform` and the `Google APIs system image` of your OS (ARM or Intel, according to your type of processor).